The house wakes early, even in the dark. Partly because kids are insane, and partly because I have a puppy, which is another story.

 Next, quiet reading time: 20 minutes of independent reading (if you can read) or looking at books (if you can't).
 Theoretically, this is followed by some amount of reading aloud, either by child or grown-up, but how exactly that shakes out is subject to change.

 If all goes well, all this is done by the stroke of nine, at which point we have ... movie time!
 Each kid gets half an hour of their chosen show or video game, some of it in French, but not always.
-Movie time is slated precisely from nine to ten (theoretically), so if the morning's tasks aren't done until 9:20am, the kids get only 40 minutes of screen time, and since a passion for screens rules their every waking moment, this proves to be Quite Motivating.
+Movie time is slated precisely from nine to ten (theoretically), so if the morning's tasks aren't done until 9:20am, the kids get only 40 minutes of screen time, and since a passion for screens rules their every waking moment, this fact is Quite Motivating.

 From there, we do a structured learning session (more on that below), after which the kids are ushered out of doors with a snack.
 They play outside (theoretically) until they're called in for lunch.